 Guarantor car finance is a way for people with a poor credit history to get car finance.

-It relies on a trusted person – a guarantor – to make sure that you meet your repayments.
-If you can’t pay, the debt falls to them.
+It relies on a trusted person – a guarantor – to make sure you meet your repayments.
+If you can’t pay, the debt is then theirs.

 How does guarantor car finance work?

 Guarantor car finance works in much the same way as a regular car finance agreement.

 You get the car, but you don't own it immediately.
 You make monthly repayments until the end of the agreement and then it's officially yours.

 The only difference is the presence of a third-party - the guarantor.

 The guarantor can be considered a safety net.
 If you miss a payment, the debt becomes their responsibility.

 There are 2 main types of people who might choose guarantor car finance: